L14M-M/Camp-Claire-Master-Scheduler/README.md

 ## Overview

-This Java project is a scheduling algorithm originally designed for Camp Claire's class scheduling but adapted for general use.
+This Java project is a scheduling algorithm originally designed for Camp Claire Inc.'s class scheduling but adapted for general use.
 The algorithm schedules participants into classes based on their preferences while adhering to various constraints and criteria.
 It aims to balance camper preferences with class availability and requirements, ensuring an efficient and fair schedule for all participants.

 ## Features